Article

 (PDF)

-Our guidance, using flexible retirement to support retention, details the changes to flexible retirement options being introduced this year, and helps employers to support staff to work flexibly.
+Our guidance, using flexible retirement to support retention, details the changes to flexible retirement options introduced in 2023 and helps employers to support staff to work flexibly.

 Next steps for employers